tecnajoao/Azure-RMSDocs.pt-pt/Azure-RMSDocs/plan-design/generate-tenant-key-internet.md

 ---

-# Gerar e transferir a chave de inquilino – através da Internet: CONTEÚDO RETIRADO
+# <a name="generate-and-transfer-your-tenant-key-over-the-internet-retired-content"></a>Gerar e transferir a chave de inquilino – através da Internet: CONTEÚDO RETIRADO

 >*Aplica-se a: Azure Rights Management, Office 365*